Ignition

 Check phase

-• unless: if guard exits 0, resource is treated as already in desired state (apply is skipped)
+• unsafeCheckUnless: if the command exits 0, the resource is treated as already satisfied

-• onlyIf: if guard exits non-zero, precondition is not met and apply is skipped
+• unsafeCheckOnlyIf: if the command exits non-zero, apply is skipped

 Apply phase